kevin-m-kent/youtubeR/README.md

 <div class="pkgdown-devel">

-Install the development version of rapid from [GitHub](https://github.com/):
+Install the development version of youtubeR from [GitHub](https://github.com/):

 ``` r